aditya-pethe/indox/src/generated_docs/generated_endpoint_docs.md

 ## Daily Endpoint

 ```
-GET /endpoint/path
+GET /daily
 ```
-Description: This endpoint is used to send facts to recipients who have subscribed to a certain animal type.
+Description: This endpoint is used to retrieve a daily fact and the list of recipients for that fact.

 Query Parameters:
-- code: The code used to access the endpoint
+- code: The code used to access the endpoint.

 Example Response:
 ```
 {
     cat: {
-        recipients: [123456789],
+        recipients: [123456789, 987654321],
-        fact: "Cats can sleep up to 20 hours a day!"
+        fact: "Cats can make over 100 vocal sounds, while dogs can only make around 10."
     },
     dog: {
-        recipients: [987654321],
+        recipients: [123456789, 987654321],
-        fact: "Dogs can hear sounds four times farther away than humans!"
+        fact: "Dogs can smell up to 100,000 times better than humans."
     }
 }
 ```

-## Send Message Endpoint
+## Message Endpoint

 ```
 POST /message
 ```
 Description: This endpoint is used to send a message to a recipient.
-It will check if the recipient exists, and if not, create a new recipient.
-It will also check if the recipient has been deleted, and if so, restore them.
+It will check if the recipient exists and if not, it will create a new recipient.
+It will also check if the recipient has been deleted and if so, it will restore the recipient.

 Query Parameters:
-- query: Text query provided
+- query: text query
-- number: Phone number provided
+- number: phone number

 Example Response:
 ```
 {
-    response: {
+    response: message,
-        text: "Welcome back!",
-        number: "1234567890",
-        type: "outgoing"
-    },
-    delay: 2,
+    delay: computeTypingDelay(message.text),
-    number: "1234567890"
+    number: req.query.number
 }
 ```

 ## Get Data

 ```
-GET /endpoint/data
+GET /data
 ```

-Description: This endpoint is used to retrieve data from the Recipient, UnsubscribeDate, User, and Fact models.
+Description: This endpoint is used to retrieve data about recipients, unsubscribe dates, users, and override facts.

 Query Parameters: None